nealmaker/tree-growth-nf/models/survival/README.md

 With the non-censored RF, can't find existing implementations with splitting criteria that work well for the big class imbalance.
 There are a few possibilities:

 * Stick with non-censored RF, but use a sampling-based approach.
-  * Some implementations have a class weight option that chooses bootstrap samples with weight proportional to class prevalance, which could make a big difference.
+  * Some implementations have a class weight option that chooses bootstrap samples with weight proportional to class prevalence, which could make a big difference.
   * Could undersample "lived" or oversample "died" in training data.
   * There are more complex synthetic sampling techniques which make new "died" observations based on knn of existing observations.
 * Try SVM, which can also use balanced class weights and might have implementations that deal with censoring directly.